-Part of your CSA membership is access to the farm.
 Our commitment is that CSA members have access to the farm.
-With our expanded membership will have to get a little more organized about how we accommodate that, but I will publish those details as the season gets underway.
+Our growing membership we will have to get a little more organized about how we accommodate that, but I will publish those details as the season gets underway.
 Some of the most fun I had last year was watching members and their children interact with our chickens, pick tomatoes right off the plants in our greenhouse and pop them in their mouths, and generally get connected to their food.
 This is what it is all about, and I highly encourage it.
 If you wish to come out, and you do not see a time that accommodates you, please ask.
 Cheryl and I both have off farm careers, so planning is key, but we really want you to enjoy this place.

 Are you certified organic?

 Yes!
 As of May 2022 we are certified.
 While we stand by our assertion that transparency is more powerful than certification, and it is true that the certification process adds a whole lot of paperwork, it does have value in the marketplace.
 I also have to (begrudgingly) admit that I learned some things from our really great certifier that really helped the farm.